Sharpless epoxidation: Kinetic resolution

 The Sharpless epoxidation can also give kinetic resolution of a racemic mixture of secondary 2,3-epoxyalcohols.
 While the yield of a kinetic resolution process cannot be higher than 50%, the enantiomeric excess approaches 100% in some reactions.

 Synthetic utility

 The Sharpless epoxidation is viable with a large range of primary and secondary alkenic alcohols.
 Furthermore, with the exception noted above, a given dialkyl tartrate will preferentially add to the same face independent of the substitution on the alkene.To demonstrate the synthetic utility of the Sharpless epoxidation, the Sharpless group created synthetic intermediates of various natural products: methymycin, erythromycin, leukotriene C-1, and (+)-disparlure.

 As one of the few highly enantioselective reactions during its time, many manipulations of the 2,3-epoxyalcohols have been developed.

 The Sharpless epoxidation has been used for the total synthesis of various saccharides, terpenes, leukotrienes, pheromones, and antibiotics.

 The main drawback of this protocol is the necessity of the presence of an allylic alcohol.
 The Jacobsen epoxidation, an alternative method to enantioselectively oxidise alkenes, overcomes this issue and tolerates a wider array of functional groups.
+For specifically glycidic epoxides, the Jørgensen-Córdova epoxidation avoids the need to reduce the carbonyl and then reoxidize, and has more efficient catalyst turnover.